-If the respondent is found responsible for violating the Policy on Sexual Misconduct, the hearing panel may impose sanctions, including, but not limited to, those set forth below.
+If the respondent is found responsible for violating the policy on sexual misconduct, the hearing panel may impose sanctions, including, but not limited to, those set forth below.
 Specific requirements of each sanction will be determined by the hearing panel to most appropriately fit each finding.
 Multiple sanctions may be imposed depending on the number and severity of responsible findings in each case.

-• Warning.

-- Social Probation, which may include restriction from particular buildings, areas of campus, and/or University activities. - Educational requirements focused on substance use, anger management or other issues. - Behavior contracts. - Residential suspension or expulsion. - Academic restriction, which may limit registration time or course selection. - Suspension from the University with possible re-enrollment requirements or restrictions. - Expulsion.
+- Warning. - Social probation, which may include restriction from particular buildings, areas of campus, and/or University activities. - Educational requirements focused on substance use, anger management or other issues. - Behavior contracts. - Residential restriction or expulsion. - Academic restriction, which may limit registration time or course selection. - Suspension from the University with possible re-enrollment requirements or restrictions. - Expulsion.
 (Back to ToC)